 What kinds of interiors do you envisage your textiles working well in?

 ‘I think our textiles range is quite versatile and works well in both classic and modern settings’ says Peter ‘but essentially they are designed for the modern country house.
 In terms of upholstery, I do think our fabrics are particularly suited to simple, clean lines – be that on directional, modern upholstery or on more classic silhouettes, such as those of elegant, Georgian sofas, Edwardian armchairs or classically-inspired, Forties furniture.’

 ‘I enjoy seeing our fabrics used together by interior designers, in a variety of different pattern scales’ adds Rebecca. ‘…and – although we have realised this ambition in the past – we’d love to see more of our fabrics in National Trust properties!’

 If the Rapture & Wright story has inspired you to add hand-printed colour and pattern to your own home by way of cushions, drapes, wallpaper or upholstery, hop across to the Rapture & Wright website below or click here for the Telescope Style edit.
 Share our interview with similarly interiors-loving pals and/or add your comments via the icons below or the comments box at the end of this feature.
-If you’d like to read more stories behind the brands, head to the TS Meets blog series here.
+If you’d like to read more stories behind the brands, head to our interiors brands Journal entries here.
 Alternatively, follow us on Instagram or Facebook or sign up to our newsletter here to find out when our destination-inspired design blogs go live and receive a free download of our useful, 20-page ‘Room Renovation Guide.’
 Thanks for reading!